 What is it?

-This is a physical pattern found in the Bareburger restaurant tables.
+This is a physical solution found in the Bareburger restaurant tables.
 Each table has a small painted area where you put the glass over if you want a refill of your beverage.

 Bareburger is a burger joint with several locations on the US east coast and other parts of the world.